ToshioCP/Gtk4-tutorial/src/sec14.src.md

 - 9-10: Calls `tfe_text_view_new_with_file`.
 If the function returns NULL, an error has happend.
 Then, it does nothing and returns.
-- 11-12: Gets the filename and builds the contents of the page.
+- 11-13: Gets the filename, builds the contents of the page and frees `filename`.

 ## notebook\_page\_open